frantjc/valheimw/docs/index.md

 # Valheimw

-This special supports comes in the form of `valheimw`, a **Valheim** server **wrapper**.
-Instead of being a Steamapp server that valheimw can help build into a container image, `valheimw` is a pre-built tool specifically for Valheim servers, modded or otherwise.
+Valheimw is a **Valheim** server **wrapper** for running the Valheim Dedicated Server, modded or otherwise.
 If mods are specified, it uses [BepInEx](https://valheim.thunderstore.io/p/denikson/BepInExPack_Valheim) to load them.

-It provides additional features beyond that in an HTTP server that it runs alongside the Valheim server, including:
+It provides additional features beyond that in the form of an HTTP server that it runs alongside the Valheim server, featuring the ability to:

 - Download a tarball of the mods in use to distribute them to other players.
 - Download the world's `.db` and `.fwl` files.
 - Get information from the world's `.fwl` file, parsed on your behalf.
 - Go to the world's [valheim-map.world](https://valheim-map.world/) page.

-For an example of how to use `valheimw`, consider a directory with the following `docker-compose.yml`:
+For an example of how to use Valheimw, consider a directory with the following `docker-compose.yml`:

 ```yml
 services: